Feb 20, 2018

 ANNE-MARIE MARGARET THOMAS: I live in Jupiter, Florida currently.

-ANNE-MARIE MARGARET THOMAS: [singing] Oh Shannon Do, I long to see you.
-I'm here, longing for.
+ANNE-MARIE MARGARET THOMAS: [singing] Oh Shenandoah, I long to see you, And hear your rolling rivers.

 ANNIE: She's also a huge Trump fan, very active on Twitter.
-And in early August 2016 she was contacted first on Twitter, then on phone, by two guys.
+And in early August 2016, she was contacted first on Twitter, then over phone, by two guys.

 ANNE-MARIE MARGARET THOMAS: Joshua and Matt.
 UCLA students.
-They said they were working on…they said they were working with Hollywood producers.
+They said they were working with Hollywood producers.

 ANNIE: Matt and Josh.
-These are two people from Hollywood?
+And these are two people from Hollywood?

-ANNE-MARIE MARGARET THOMAS: Probably the film school, I don't know, they didn't give me that much information.
+ANNE-MARIE MARGARET THOMAS: Probably the film school, right?
+I don't know.
+They didn't give me that much information.

 ANNIE: But on the phone, Anne thought Joshua's voice sounded familiar.

-ANNE-MARIE MARGARET THOMAS: And I better not, I shouldn't say who I think it is.
+ANNE-MARIE MARGARET THOMAS: And I'd better not—I shouldn't say who I think it is.

-SIMON: Who did you think it is , Come on.
-I'm really curious. [laughs]
+SIMON: Who did you think it was?
+Come on, just who—yeah, I'm really curious.

 ANNE-MARIE MARGARET THOMAS: Who do I think it is?
 John Christopher.